CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 2. Select the switches to be assigned this configuration.
 Each switch selected must have items specified that are particular to that switch.
 This can be done in one of two ways:

    - Select an individual switch by clicking on the switch card
-   - Filter or search for switches and then click **Save and deploy on switches/Finish** (??? not working)
+   - Filter or search for switches and then click **Save and deploy on switches**

    Either way, a per-instance variables form appears for the selected or one of the selected switches.